-- Upon request, districts should ensure that staff uses the name and pronoun preferred by a transgender or gender nonconforming student. - Upon request, districts should prepare data systems to list a transgender or gender nonconforming student by his or her preferred name and gender.

-Upon request, districts should allow students to participate in athletics consistent with their gender identity and according to the California Interscholastic Federation (CIF) bylaws.
+- " Upon request, districts should allow a student wanting privacy to use an alternate facility (e.g., restroom, locker room).
+A transgender student should not be required to use an alternate facility unless other students are required to do so when they desire privacy. - " Upon request, districts should ensure that staff uses the name and pronoun preferred by a transgender or gender nonconforming student. - " Upon request, districts should prepare data systems to list a transgender or gender nonconforming student by his or her preferred name and gender. - " Upon request, districts should allow students to participate in athletics consistent with their gender identity and according to the California Interscholastic Federation (CIF) bylaws.

-The CIF has issued revised bylaws that provide that all students should have the opportunity to participate in CIF programs in a manner that is consistent with their gender identity.
+\The CIF has issued revised bylaws that provide that all students should have the opportunity to participate in CIF programs in a manner that is consistent with their gender identity.
 CIF also published guidelines for an appeals process in a situation where a transgender or gender nonconforming student's request is denied.